cfpb/design-manual/ui-toolkit/grid-and-layout.md

 Twelve-column grid with flexible column widths and fixed gutters.
 The width of the padding on the left and right edge of the grid depends on device size.

 * 30px fixed gutter width
-* Max width 1200px, background colors may bleed to edge
+* Max width 1230px, background colors may bleed to edge
-* Desktop: 60px padding
+* Desktop: 30px padding on each side
-* Portrait tablet: 30px padding
+* Tablet: 30px padding on each side
-* Portrait phone: 15px padding
+* Mobile: 15px padding on each side

 {::nomarkdown}